aarsonline/aarsonline.github.io/class1/arg/REF.md

 Shimada, Atsushi, et al. "Structural and mutational studies of the recognition of the arginine tRNA-specific major identity element, A20, by arginyl-tRNA synthetase."
 Proceedings of the National Academy of Sciences 98.24 (2001): 13537-13542.

+Jain, Vitul, Manickam Yogavel, and Amit Sharma.
+"Dimerization of arginyl-tRNA synthetase by free heme drives its inactivation in Plasmodium falciparum."
+Structure 24.9 (2016): 1476-1487.